 PART 3 FILTERS

-The filter steps keeps our focus on valid setups and makes sure our mind is not overtrading.
+The filter steps keep our focus on valid setups and make sure our mind is not overtrading.
 Filters are very important for making your trading more profitable.

 PART 4 TRIGGER